Baron Financials ETF

 |---|---|---|---|

 S&P Global Inc. S&P Global Inc. (SPGI) provides credit ratings, indexes, data, and analytics to the financial, transportation, and commodities markets.
 S&P Global benefits from the secular growth of rated bond issuance, the ongoing shift from active to passive investing, and growing demand for data and analytics.
 The company operates in oligopoly markets, where it enjoys formidable competitive advantages from strong brand awareness, high switching costs, and network effects.
-Excess cash flow is being used for accretive acquisitions and is being returned to shareholders through share repurchases and dividends. | Financials | 5.7% | |
+Excess cash flow is being used for accretive acquisitions and is being returned to shareholders through share repurchases and dividends. | Financials | 6.0% | |

-Visa Inc. Visa Inc. (V) is a leading global payment network.
-The company authorizes and facilitates electronic payments for consumers, merchants, and banks.
-Visa benefits from consumer spending growth and the secular shift from cash to electronic payments.
-Most of its revenue comes from international markets, where consumer spending and the adoption rate of electronic payments are rising quickly.
-The company generates significant free cash flow, which is being returned to shareholders through dividends and share repurchases.
-We believe Visa enjoys significant competitive advantages from its well-established brand, ubiquitous merchant acceptance network, and extensive banking relationships. | Financials | 5.4% | |

 Mastercard Incorporated Mastercard Incorporated (MA) is a leading global payment network.
 The company authorizes and facilitates electronic payments for consumers, merchants, and banks.
 Mastercard benefits from consumer spending growth and the secular shift from cash to electronic payments.
 Most of its revenue comes from international markets, where consumer spending and the adoption rate of electronic payments are rising quickly.
 Margins should continue expanding due to operating leverage.
 The company generates significant free cash flow, which it uses for acquisitions and share repurchases.
-Mastercard's well-established brand, ubiquitous acceptance network, and extensive banking relationships are significant competitive advantages. | Financials | 5.4% | |
+Mastercard's well-established brand, ubiquitous acceptance network, and extensive banking relationships are significant competitive advantages. | Financials | 5.3% | |

+Visa Inc. Visa Inc. (V) is a leading global payment network.
+The company authorizes and facilitates electronic payments for consumers, merchants, and banks.
+Visa benefits from consumer spending growth and the secular shift from cash to electronic payments.
+Most of its revenue comes from international markets, where consumer spending and the adoption rate of electronic payments are rising quickly.
+The company generates significant free cash flow, which is being returned to shareholders through dividends and share repurchases.
+We believe Visa enjoys significant competitive advantages from its well-established brand, ubiquitous merchant acceptance network, and extensive banking relationships. | Financials | 5.2% | |

 LPL Financial Holdings Inc. LPL Financial Holdings Inc. (LPLA) is the largest independent broker-dealer in the U.S., with over $2.0 trillion in assets under management.
 It offers independent financial advisors the technology, brokerage services, and practice management support they need to run their own practices.
 As advisors continue to break away from wirehouses, we believe LPL is an attractive home for them and will continue to win share in this market.
 The company is benefiting from the higher interest rate environment, as it earns interest on its assets.
 LPL can leverage its economies of scale to generate healthy margins and free cash flow that it can reinvest into its business.
 With a profitable business, good growth prospects, and favorable industry tailwinds, we believe LPL is well positioned to continue growing earnings per share at a rapid rate. | Financials | 4.3% | |

 The Charles Schwab Corporation The Charles Schwab Corporation (SCHW) is a discount brokerage firm offering securities brokerage and other financial services to individual investors directly and through independent financial advisors.
 The company has over $11 trillion in assets under custody.
 Schwab’s emphasis on customer trust has made it a sterling brand in financial services.
-We believe its investor services division is well positioned to take share from traditional brokerages.
-Its institutional business has continued to gain RIA relationships.
-The company has made acquisitions that broaden its product offering and bring new customers onto the platform.
-We think Schwab is well positioned to retain clients and lower its industry-leading cost per client asset. | Financials | 3.8% | |
+We believe its investor services division is well positioned to take share from traditional brokerages, while its institutional business continues to gain RIA relationships.
+The company has made acquisitions that have broadened its product offering and brought new customers onto the platform.
+As a result, we expect Schwab to retain clients while further lowering its industry-leading cost per client asset. | Financials | 4.2% | |

-Nu Holdings Ltd. Nu Holdings Ltd. (NU) is a Latin American digital bank with operations in Brazil, Mexico, and Colombia.
-Nu's mission is to provide consumers in Brazil and other countries in the region with better and more convenient access to financial products.
-Nu is disrupting the financial services industry in Brazil via its digital distribution and intense focus on user experience, which has allowed it to reach over 90 million registered users (almost half of the adult Brazilian population) in less than 10 years.
+Nu Holdings Ltd. Nu Holdings Ltd. (NU) is the holding company of Nubank, a leading Latin American digital bank operating in Brazil, Mexico, and Colombia.
+The company is focused on improving access to financial services through a digital-first model.
+Nubank is disrupting the financial services industry in Brazil via its digital distribution and intense focus on user experience, which has allowed it to reach over 112 million customers (roughly 60% of the country’s adult population) in just over a decade.
 Nu is addressing the key pain points faced by retail bank clients in the region, including high fees, poor customer service, and limited access to financial products.
-We believe the company’s superior product offering will allow it to take share from incumbents in this massive market. | Financials | 3.5% | |
+We believe the company’s superior product offering will allow it to take share from incumbents in this massive market. | Financials | 3.9% | |

-Total Total | 43.8% |
+Total Total | 44.7% |

 Top Ten Fund Holdings based on net assets.
 Portfolio holdings may change over time.
 Portfolio holdings are subject to change.
 Current and future portfolio holdings are subject to risk.